BoyangChenFEM/APPfemLinear/README.md

 Run:
 - run the FEA2D-JOBNAME.py using Spyder or something equivalent.
 It will generate the outputs automatically in this directory.
 - Keep the FEA2D-JOBNAME.py and the corresponding input file in this directory when running.

+How to create inp file using SALOME (free preprocessing software: https://www.salome-platform.org/)
+1. create the geometry and the mesh following the standard salome procedure (see tutorial: https://www.youtube.com/watch?v=TbZDXt_VSTE)
+2. create the groups for boundary conditions and loads
+3. remove the boundary elements using "Modification-remove-elements-set filter-create-free boundary"
+4. export into .unv format
+5. download unv2ccx.exe from https://github.com/calculix/unv2ccx, it is a program to transform .unv file to .inp file
+6. extract the unv2ccx.exe in a convenient folder, say under Desktop.
+Open cmd, in Windows type ".\unv2ccx.exe xxx.unv" the xx.inp will be automatically generated.
+It can then be used with APPfemLinear.